Tutorial: Create a host pool

 For greater security, we recommend that you don't open public inbound ports.

 If you choose Advanced, select an existing network security group that you've already configured.

-Under Administrator account, enter the credentials for the Active Directory Domain admin of the virtual network you selected.
-This account can't have multi-factored authentication (MFA) enabled.
-When joining to an Azure Active Directory Domain Services (Azure AD DS) domain, the account must be part of the Azure AD DC Administrators group and the account password must work in Azure AD DS.
+For the AD domain join UPN, enter the credentials for the Active Directory Domain admin of the virtual network you selected.
+The account you use can't have multifactor authentication (MFA) enabled.
+When joining to an Azure Active Directory Domain Services (Azure AD DS) domain, the account you use must be part of the Azure AD DC Administrators group and the account password must work in Azure AD DS.

 Select Next: Workspace >.

 With that, we're ready to start the next phase of setting up your host pool: registering your app group to a workspace.